objarni/inkup/README.md

 -----------------------------
 The provisioning script is defined in the Vagrantfile, and basically what it does is:

+1. Downloads and imports a Lubuntu 14.04 virtual machine image for VirtualBox
-1. Adds the PPA for Inkscape Trunk to the VM
+2. Adds the PPA for Inkscape Trunk to the VM
-2. Installing all packages necessary to build Inkscape from sources
+3. Installing all packages necessary to build Inkscape from sources
-3. Gets the Inkscape source from Launchpad (this step is quite slow; if you think the process has hanged after saying "You have not informed bzr of your Launchpad ID, ..." give it 30 more minutes to try and finish)
+4. Gets the Inkscape source from Launchpad (this step is quite slow; if you think the process has hanged after saying "You have not informed bzr of your Launchpad ID, ..." give it 30 more minutes to try and finish)
-4. Builds Inkscape
+5. Builds Inkscape
-5. Write a finished message with what you can do next (e.g. run Inkscape from within the VM)
+6. Write a finished message with what you can do next (e.g. run Inkscape from within the VM)

 Hey!
 A weird Ubuntu looking Window pops up during build!